 The Head of Housing is responsible for the operational delivery of this policy and the associated procedures.
 This includes responsibility for monitoring and review, staff awareness and training, policy development and communication to customers.

 Monitoring, review and evaluation

 This policy will be reviewed on a biennial basis or in line with legislative or regulatory changes.

-This version published:
+This version published: Drafted February 2021

 Next review due: Date